Ultra Hal TTS Reader

 2) This is where the document appears.
 You may edit the document here, or make a selection in order to speak it.

 3) These are the voice controls.
-They control the speed, pitch, and volume of the currently selected voice.
+They control the speed and volume of the currently selected voice.

 4) This dropdown list lets you choose which voice you wish to use.